-In this part, candidates read seven questions and then three short texts on the same topic.
+- This part tests locating specific information by reading quickly and understanding detail by reading carefully. - In Part 2, candidates read seven questions and then three short texts on the same topic.
 Candidates have to match each question to one of the texts.